 Don’t Go to Sleep with Wet Hair

 Nothing’s better than a hot shower after a long day of work.
 The good news is you won’t catch a cold from a wet head alone.
 But that doesn’t mean you’re in the clear.

 Don’t Go to Sleep Drunk

-Though booze can help you fall asleep faster, going to bed drunk can seriously disrupt your quality of sleep.
-Alcohol increases frequent awakenings and intensifies sleep apnea conditions, so it’s better to curb your pre-sleep drinking to get good rest — and prevent a hangover.
+Going to bed drunk can seriously disrupt your quality of sleep.
+Alcohol increases frequent awakenings and intensifies sleep apnea conditions, so it’s better to curb your drinking to get good rest.

 Don’t Go to Sleep if You Hit Your Head

 It’s widely held that sleeping with a concussion can lead to a coma or loss of consciousness.
 However, sleep is actually necessary for recovery.
 So as long as you’re holding a conversation and showing no additional symptoms (dilated pupils, trouble walking), it’s safe to snooze.
 Just be sure to first consult a medical professional to ensure there are no further injuries.

 Too tired to wait it out?
 As you might’ve guessed, caffeine is another bedtime ‘don’t’.
 Here are some caffeine alternatives to hold you over.